stacklok/codegate-docs/STYLE-GUIDE.md

-# Style guide for CodeGate docs <!-- omit in toc -->
+# Style guide for Stacklok docs <!-- omit in toc -->

-This style guide is a reference for anyone who contributes to the user-facing CodeGate docs contained in this repository.
-By adhering to these guidelines, we aim to deliver clear, concise, and valuable information to CodeGate users.
+This style guide is a reference for anyone who contributes to the user-facing Stacklok docs contained in this repository.
+By adhering to these guidelines, we aim to deliver clear, concise, and valuable information to project users.

 ## Contents <!-- omit in toc -->